attested-frontiers/landing-page/blog/progtradfi.md

 [**Aztec Network**](https://aztec.network/): Privacy-preserving rollup on Ethereum enabling confidential financial agreements.Currently in testnet nearing mainnet launch.

-**zkTLS**: Proves private data without exposure—bank balances, transaction history, credit scores—while maintaining full confidentiality.

-(note: zkTLS is umbrella term abstracts the different techniques used to achieve the goal of verifying private data in smart contracts, approaches include in increasing of order of better trust assumptions: trusted-> Proxy-> TEEs-> MPC-[TLSN](https://tlsnotary.org/))
+**[zkTLS](https://www.nascent.xyz/idea/cryptos-airtag-moment)**: is an umbrella term for proving real world private data (eg. bank account) in smart contract context.
+It is also known as web proofs.
+There are different techniques used to achieve the goal of verifying private data in smart contracts:
+- Trusted proxy: https requests are routed through a trusted proxy who attests to the authenticity of data.
+- [TEE](https://a16zcrypto.com/posts/article/trusted-execution-environments-tees-primer/): run the request through a Trusted Execution Envirnment.
+The trust is the hardware.
+- MPC (Multiparty computation): A prominent approach is [TLSN](https://tlsnotary.org/) but need a network of notaries with economic security.
+A project attempting this is [Opacity](https://www.opacity.network/).

 **Client-side ZK**: Noir language and library primitives make zero-knowledge proofs practical for application developers.
-Check mobile benchmarks [here by mopro](https://zkmopro.org/blog/noir-integraion/#benchmark)
+Check mobile benchmarks [here by mopro](https://zkmopro.org/blog/noir-integraion/#benchmark).

 You can now verify sensitive financial data in smart contracts without exposing it to the blockchain or counterparties.

 ### Regulatory Clarity Is The Best It's Ever Been

 Licensed onramping exists in virtually every jurisdiction.
-Stablecoin regulation is heading toward clarity in major markets.
-The infrastructure providers (Ramp, Coinbase, MoonPay) have solved fiat->crypto compliance
+Onramping services (eg. Ramp, Coinbase, MoonPay) have solved fiat<->crypto compliance.
+Stablecoin regulation is heading toward clarity in major markets, thereby eliminating uncertainty for developers and market participants.

 [GENIUS Act - June 2025](https://en.wikipedia.org/wiki/GENIUS_Act): The U.S. Senate passed the GENIUS Act, creating clear federal rules for stablecoins, including 1:1 reserves and a path for state and federal licensing.

 [SEC on DeFi - May 2025](https://www.sec.gov/rules-regulations/2024/02/further-definition-part-regular-business-definition-dealer-government-securities-dealer): The SEC clarified that non-custodial DeFi protocols like AMMs or lending markets do not require broker-dealer licenses by default.
-[Source: Paul Hastings Legal Update, May 2025 – “SEC Guidance on DeFi”]

 [MiCA - 2024](https://en.wikipedia.org/wiki/Markets_in_Crypto-Assets): Markets in Crypto-Assets (MiCA) gives stablecoin issuers a “passport” to operate across all 27 EU countries.
 First truly unified crypto framework at continental scale.